TumbleOwlee/mbedtls-example/README.md

-# mbedtls-example
+# Mbed-TLS Example

-Simple example using Mbed-TLS
+This repository contains a simple example of a client and server application that utilizes the Mbed-TLS library to perform the TLS handshake.